 Chair – Mgr.
 Tomáš Hrozenský is in his professional career active in the area of foreign policy as well as legal and safety aspects of the use of outer space.
 He is also a National Point of Contact for Slovakia for the Space Generation Advisory Council (SGAC).
 Tomáš conducted plenty of research stays including the European Centre for Space Law (ECSL) Summer Course and University of Vienna in cooperation with European Space Policy Institute (ESPI).
 He participates at the United Nations Committee on the Peaceful Uses of Outer Space (UN COPUOS) as a member of the Slovak delegation.
 Tomáš graduated with honors and gained his master’s degree in international relations at the Matej Bel University in Banská Bystrica, Slovakia, where he decided to continue in his studies in a PhD. program at the Department of Security Studies at the Faculty of Political Science and International Relations.
-Currently he is undertaking a Fulbright research stay at the Space Policy Institute of the George Washington University in Washington, D.C., USA.
+During 2016 and 2017, he undertook a Fulbright research stay at the Space Policy Institute of the George Washington University in Washington, D.C., USA.

 Vice-chair – Mgr.
 Lucius Klobučník, MICL is a space law expert.
 His research article on legal aspects raised by space mining won the best paper award at the essay competition organized by the European Centre for Space Law (ECSL).
 Lucius received master’s degree of law at the Comenius in Bratislava, Slovakia and master’s degree in international business at the University of Helsinki, Finland, where he is currently a doctoral researcher.
 He actively participates in international conferences and courses organized by the ESA and ECSL and holds lectures in the area of international space law.
 He took part at the ECSL Summer Course in Space Law and Policy and is a National Point of Contact for Slovakia of the Space Generation Advisory Council (SGAC) as well as member of the International Institute of Space Law (IISL).